 Another cause of urinary symptoms can be changes to the muscular wall of the bladder, which may cause spasms of the bladder or weaken the bladder, causing problems passing urine.

 Diagnosis of enlarged prostate gland and urinary problems

 If you are troubled by urination problems, see a doctor – no matter what your age.
 If your doctor agrees that your symptoms need further evaluation and treatment, you may need to undergo a few tests.

 These may include:

-- physical examination – including rectal examination to check the size and shape of your prostate gland
+- general examination – medical history and review of any health conditions including obesity, diabetes, obstructive sleep apnoea, depression and erectile dysfunction.
+A rectal examination may be done to check the size and shape of your prostate gland

 - a urine check – to ensure the prostate is not infected